 Some young people have thoughts about suicide when first taking bupropion.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

 Do not use this medicine if you are pregnant.
 Weight loss during pregnancy can harm an unborn baby, even if you are overweight.
-Tell your doctor right away if you become pregnant during treatment.
+Tell your doctor right away if you become pregnant.

 You should not use this medicine if you are allergic to bupropion or naltrexone, or if you have:

 untreated or uncontrolled high blood pressure;